slab/quill/docs/docs/modules/keyboard.md

 Adding a binding with `quill.keyboard.addBinding` will not run before Quill's because the defaults bindings will have been added by that point.

+Pass the `bindings` option to the keyboard module, as an object of handler names to binding config objects.
+Each binding config must contain `key` and `handler` options, and may optionally include any of the `context` options.

 ```javascript
 var bindings = {
   // This will overwrite the default binding also named 'tab'